lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 [![terra-wk-arch](/images/terra-wk-arch.png)]()

- Create your own workflows, or use example workflows which implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) or [Hail](https://hail.is/) in your analysis.
-GATK concepts are shown below
+ Workflows use GCP Virtual Machine and Cloud Storage buckets.
+Create your own workflows, or use example, pre-configured workflows.
+These can implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) - shown below, or [Hail](https://hail.is/).
+Workflows can also use your own custom tools.

   [![gatk-concepts](/images/gatk-concepts.png)]()

- - Use best-practice workflows for bioinformatics that run on pre-configured GCP services (VMs and storage buckets)

 ### Key considerations